-Variable k is the position in the array, and variable b is the jump length.
-If the array contains the element x, the index of the element will be in variable k after the search.
-The time complexity of the algorithm is $O(\log n)$ , because the code in the while loop is performed at most twice for each jump length.
+The variables k and b contain the position in the array and the jump length.
+If the array contains the element x, the index of the element will be in the variable k after the search.
+The time complexity of the algorithm is $O(\log n)$, because the code in the while loop is performed at most twice for each jump length.